 Doreen Bolger, Ph.D., H'13

-Doreen Bolger, Ph.D., H'13, director of the Baltimore Museum of Art (BMA) since 1998, will receive the Medal of Honor.
-Bolger's legacy at the BMA includes a successful $75 million capital campaign and the opening of new and expanded galleries through a $28 million renovation.
-She redefined the museum's mission to focus on art of the modern era, placed greater emphasis on its world-renowned collection, initiated major scholarly traveling exhibitions, expanded educational programs and eliminated general admission fees to provide greater access for the public.
+Doreen Bolger, PhD, H'13, director of the Baltimore Museum of Art (BMA) since 1998, has created a legacy at the BMA which includes a successful $75 million capital campaign and the opening of new and expanded galleries through a $28 million renovation.
+She redefined the museum's mission to focus on art of the modern era, placed greater emphasis on its world-renowned collection, initiated major scholarly traveling exhibitions, expanded educational programs, and eliminated general admission fees to provide greater access for the public.
 Prior to her leadership at the BMA, Bolger was director of the Museum of Art at the Rhode Island School of Design.
-She also previously served as curator of American paintings and sculpture at New York's Metropolitan Museum of Art and curator of paintings and sculpture at the Amon Carter Museum of American Art in Fort Worth, Texas.
-A passionate community leader and scholar on 19th-and early 20th-century American art, Bolger is intensively engaged in Baltimore's vibrant arts culture community, serving on the boards of Maryland Citizens for the Arts, Greater Baltimore Cultural Alliance, Station North Arts & Entertainment District, Inc. and D center Baltimore.
+She also previously served as curator of American paintings and sculpture at the New York's Metropolitan Museum of Art and curator of paintings and sculpture at the Amon Carter Museum of American Art in Fort Worth, Texas.
+A passionate community leader and scholar on 19th- and early 20th-century American art, Bolger is intensively engaged in Baltimore's vibrant arts culture community, serving on the boards of Maryland Citizens for the Arts, Greater Baltimore Cultural Alliance, Station North Arts & Entertainment District, Inc., and D center Baltimore.
 She received an honorary Doctor of Humane Letters degree from MICA in 2013.

 Joseph McNeely, J.D.

-Joseph McNeely, J.D., a graduate of the University of the Maryland Francis King Carey School of Law and founding Executive Director of the Central Baltimore Partnership (CBP), will be awarded the MICA Medal of Honor.
-During his CBP tenure beginning in 2006, McNeely united groundbreaking economic development collaboration with more than 60 member organizations including MICA and two other major institutions of higher education--Johns Hopkins University and the University of Baltimore.
-Under McNeely's leadership, CBP has been a stimulus for $800 million in capital investment, the development of one of the nation's leading arts districts, and 1,200 units of new and renovated housing units in nearly a dozen Baltimore City neighborhoods.
-Prior to his tenure at CBP, McNeely served for two decades as the president of the Development Training Institute, noted by national columnist Neal Pierce as "the country's premier trainer for CDC (Community Development Corporation)".
-Before serving at the national level in the Jimmy Carter Administration, he was the founding executive director of Baltimore's South East Community Organization (SECO) and Southeast Community Development Corporation (SCDC).
-He serves on numerous boards and committees in the city of Baltimore and is a past president of the Citizens' Planning and Housing Association (CPHA).
-He is the author of Columbia University Press' textbook, Community Economic Development in Social Work (2014,) and co-facilitator of the Weinberg Fellows program of the University of Baltimore's Schaefer Center.
+Joseph McNeely, JD, is a graduate of the University of the Maryland Francis King Carey School of Law and founding executive director of the Central Baltimore Partnership (CBP).
+At CBP, he oversaw groundbreaking economic development collaboration with more than 60 member organizations, including MICA and two other major institutions of higher education-Johns Hopkins University and the University of Baltimore.
+Under McNeely's leadership, CBP has been a stimulus for $800 million in capital investment, the development of one of the nation's leading arts districts, and 1,200 of new and renovated housing units in nearly a dozen Baltimore City neighborhoods.
+Prior to his tenure at CBP, McNeely served for two decades as president of the Development Training Institute, noted by national columnist Neal Pierce as "the country's premier trainer" for community development corporations.
+Previously, he served in the administration of former president James Earl Carter and was the founding executive director of Baltimore's South East Community Organization and Southeast Community Development Corporation.
+He serves on numerous boards and committees in Baltimore City and is a past president of the Citizens' Planning and Housing Association.
+He is the author of Community Economic Development in Social Work and co-facilitator of the Weinberg Fellows program of the University of Baltimore's Schaefer Center.

 Anne South '66

-Anne South, '66 BFA in Industrial Design, will be awarded the MICA Medal of Honor for her outstanding services as Senior Director of the Office of Events at MICA.
-South joined MICA as a staff member in 1999 with her appointment as the first full-time Events Coordinator for the Development Department.
-Prior to this time, South had operated her own events planning firm and served as an events contractor to the College since 1994.
-In addition to her work with MICA and self-employment, Ms. South had worked extensively in events planning and arts administration as Director of the Allegany County Arts Council and the purchase and renovation of the Western Maryland Railroad Station and Maryland Citizens for the Arts.
-In 2004 when the MICA Office of Events was established within the Department of Operations, South was promoted to Senior Director and assumed responsibility for the management and oversight of external and internal events and programming of College facilities; planning, coordination and production of major MICA events and major student/public events; coordination of the College calendar and scheduling and reservation of facilities.
-In addressing these responsibilities Ms. South has initiated policies, plans and procedures, calendars and information.
-Ms. South currently directs a staff of four and will retire at the end of June, 2015.
+L. Anne South '66 (BFA in Industrial Design) is director of the Office of Events at MICA.
+She joined MICA as a staff member in 1999 with her appointment as the first full-time events coordinator for the development department.
+Before coming to MICA, South operated an events planning firm and worked extensively in events planning and arts administration as director of the Allegany County Arts Council, was instrumental in the purchase and renovation of the Western Maryland Railroad Station, and was director of Maryland Citizens for the Arts.
+In 2004, South was promoted to senior director and assumed responsibility for the management and oversight of external and internal events and related programming in College facilities; the planning, coordination, and production of major MICA events and major student/public events; and the coordination of the College's calendar; and scheduling and reservation of facilities.